 There is slight pain when having filler injected and some areas of the face are more sensitive than others.
 To help reduce this discomfort, we use a topical anesthetic and ice the area.
 Dermal fillers also have local anesthetic in them, which start becoming effective after the first injection.

-Yes there is a BIG difference between filler and Botox.
-Like Botox, Filler is used to prevent or eliminate signs of ageing in the face and this is why the two often get confused.
-The primary difference between the two is that Botox reduces the activity of muscles in the face that cause wrinkles.
+Yes there is a BIG difference between filler and Anti-Wrinkle Injections.
+Like Anti-Wrinkle Injections, Filler is used to prevent or eliminate signs of ageing in the face and this is why the two often get confused.
+The primary difference between the two is that Anti-Wrinkle Injections reduces the activity of muscles in the face that cause wrinkles.
 Facial fillers, however, “treat” by plumping up skin below the wrinkle.

 Depending on the type of filler used anything from 12 months to 2 years.